Frequently Asked Questions

 Q: Whenever I try to charge my device, it just stops after 15 minutes to an hour, and the battery still shows empty.
 What is the problem?

 A: If the charge circuit detects that the charge current coming from the charger is insufficient, it shuts down.
-This is almost ALWAYS caused by third-party USB cables.
+This is almost ALWAYS caused by third-party or damaged USB cables.
 In fact, this causes 90% of support calls for the SMxx.
 Please keep our original USB cable with the device and always use this; we find that many cheap third-party USB cables are simply not capable of handling the high charge currents.
 Also use the original charge whenever possible.

 Maintenance and calibration

 Q: How often does the SMxx needs to be calibrated and/or serviced?